Rodrigo-AT/las-minas-web/README.md

-# Las Minas Guatamalan Cuisine Website
+# Las Minas Guatemalan Cuisine Website
 Created by Richard Ho and Franklin Du using Vite and React